kvutien/Project-Machu-Picchu-2020/Pepito/README.md

 * Navigate to the folder where you want to clone the Machu-Picchu project
 * Clone the project via `git clone https://github.com/kvutien/Machu-Picchu.git`
 * The cloned folder is `Machu-Picchu`
-* Install the required packages: in folder `Machu-Picchu/Pepito/client`, run `npm install`
+* Install the required packages, for this navigate to folder `Machu-Picchu/Pepito/client`, run `npm install`
 * (as of Jan 2021)
   * in folder `Machu-Picchu/Pepito`, run `truffle develop`: it will generate its own ganache-like network
   * in `truffle develop` type `migrate`